Frequently Asked Questions: Box Cloud Storage

 If an app does not appear to support single sign-on, enter your CMU Box username but leave the password field blank before selecting the login button.
 This may direct you to CMU's Web Login (single sign-on) page.

-With apps such as Box Edit and Box for iPad, look for an option such as More login options or Use my company's single sign-on credentials in the login window.
+With apps such as Box Sync and Box for iPad, look for an option such as More login options or Use my company's single sign-on credentials in the login window.
 These options may direct you to CMU's Web Login (single sign-on) page.

 An app that does not support single sign-on will require that you enter your Box username and password.